 The main brands such as Nikon, Canon or Sony are ideal and trustworthy names.
 An SLR camera is one which has interchangeable lenses and larger bodies.
-Ultimately, the quality of your photographs will be a combination of your ability to use the camera correctly, the quality of the camera, your personal judgement and the quality and type of lens that you use.
+Ultimately, the quality of your surveillance photographs will be a combination of your ability to use the camera correctly, the quality of the camera, your personal judgment and the quality and type of lens that you use.

 Camera Cost Considerations Before Purchase